 General and administrative ("G&A") expenses consist primarily of salaries and related costs for personnel, including share-based compensation and travel expenses for employees in executive, operational, finance, legal, business development, information technology, and human resource functions.
 Other G&A expenses include facility-related costs, professional fees for accounting, tax, legal and consulting services, directors' fees and expenses associated with obtaining and maintaining patents.
 We recognize all G&A expenses as incurred.
-We expect G&A expenses to increase now that we operate as a standalone public company.
+We expect G&A expenses to continue to be higher as we operate as a standalone public company than they had been prior to the Separation.